Security-Onion-Solutions/securityonion-docs/best-practices.rst

 Most folks will want to disable the following services:

--  prads (prads creates session data and asset data, already provided by Bro)
+-  prads (prads creates session data and asset data, already provided by Zeek)
 -  pads_agent (not needed if prads is disabled)
 -  sancp_agent (not needed if prads is disabled)
--  argus (argus creates session data, which is already provided by Bro)
+-  argus (argus creates session data, which is already provided by Zeek)
--  http_agent (duplicates Bro http.log into Sguil database, which may cause performance issues)
+-  http_agent (duplicates Zeek http.log into Sguil database, which may cause performance issues)

 To do so, stop the required service/s: